vpattonjr/gemini-xml-report/README.md

 # gemini-xml-report
-XML report generated using junit-report-builder and code from gemini-json-reporter
+XML report for Gemini using junit-report-builder and code from gemini-json-reporter